Tyger8540/substance-zero/ProjectDocument.md

 ## Game Feel and Polish

 **Document what you added to and how you tweaked your game to improve its game feel.**

+## Power Up System

+**Describe the power ups implemented and how the power up system functions.